Inbibo/adonisfx_docs/docs/maya/muscle.md

 <figure markdown>
   ![muscle fibers activation debug](images/muscle_fibers_activation_debug.png)
-  <figcaption><b>Figure 10</b>: On the left side the Muscle Fibers mode is set when the muscle is not activated.
-On the right side the Muscle Fibers mode is set when the muscle is activated. </figcaption>
+  <figcaption><b>Figure 10</b>: On the left side the Muscle Fibers mode is set and the fibers are displayed when the muscle is not activated.
+On the right side the Muscle Fibers mode is set and the fibers are displayed when the muscle is not activated.
+The activated color has been changed to yellow. </figcaption>
 </figure>

 <figure markdown>